openrisc/openrisc.github.io/community.md

 pattern of usage seems to be emerging, where general users ask their questions on the OpenRISC forum, while developers discuss new design ideas and post patches on the two OpenRISC mailing lists.

-It is recognized that having two versions of the OpenRISC mailing list (in addition to the Forum) is a problem.
-Efforts are under way to try to merge into a single list (not just a technical problem).
-In the meantime, contrary to normal advice, users are encouraged to cross-post to ensure subjects are not missed.

 #### OpenRISC forum